As with most car manufacturers, BMW paint color codes can be found in several locations.

 The active steering fault light may come on after wheel alignment when performed by mechanics not familiar with BMWs.

 - Active Steering Control Module - The active steering module on many BMWs is mounted on the floor (under carpet) on the passenger side.
 Water from clogged drain lines or damaged door weatherstrip can make it to the module.
 Water to the active steering module will damage the unit.
-This may be the problem if you are getting an error code stating that there is no response from the active steering module or are getting CAN error messages on the DSC module.
+This may be the problem if you are getting an error code stating that there is no response from the active steering module or CAN error messages on the DSC module.
 One indication that water damage has occurred is corroded pins at the active steering module.

 - Power Steering Fluid - The first thing you should check if you are getting the active steering inactive on your BMW, check the power steering fluid.